Youth development programs often ask if SETS could assess the vulnerable/marginalized students they mentor. Our answer? SETS was developed for you!

 After-school mentoring programs almost always serve at-risk children and youth.
 If you serve them, you know they need more than a few hours of after-school tutoring … they need a good relationship with someone who cares enough to dig in and get to know them.

-The problem is that teaching at-risk youth after-school can feel a bit amorphous.
+The problem is that teaching marginalized or vulnerable youth after-school can feel a bit amorphous.
 Even if the mentor has experience with strengths-based teaching, it can feel like unchartered territory.
 That’s because it is.
 You may be able to pull out a method book or other stock teaching guide for a well-adjusted student, but that doesn’t work with challenged youth.

 As I said, SETS’ secret sauce is in how it helps mentors and teachers improve their ability to teach challenged students.
 Basically, it does this by helping the mentor focus her attention on how the student is (or is not) learning.
 It does this very specifically by focusing the teacher/mentor on the skills and abilities we all need in order to learn: